maciejpajkowski/TheRoomGame/README.md

 # THE ROOM

 The Room is a funny text game created in React (without Redux).
 The goal is to win, basically.
 However, there are multiple ways in which you can do that.
-The game has multiple endings, both positive and negative.
+Bear in mind, though, that this game has multiple endings, both positive and negative.
 Can you find them all?
 Try it out!

 ## Share and improve!